amir1376/ab-download-manager/README.md

 ## Description

-[AB Download Manager](https://abdownloadmanager.com) is a desktop app which let you manage and organize your download files better than before
+[AB Download Manager](https://abdownloadmanager.com) is a desktop app which lets you manage and organize your download files better than before

 ## Features